 There are also VAT schemes exclusively for specific industry sectors (such as travel, retail, the sale of second-hand goods) which may not apply to your business

-VAT is a complex area, so we would recommend that you speak with our accountants and benefit from our professional advice, to ensure you choose the right scheme for you.
-We'll take care of all the paperwork, leaving you to focus on the business.
+VAT is a complex area, so it is recommended to seek accountancy services and benefit from our professional advice, to ensure you choose the right scheme for you.
+We also provide efficient VAT services, so we’ll take care of all the paperwork, leaving you to focus on the business.

 What happens once I’m VAT registered?

-When your VAT registration is confirmed you'll be issued with a certificate stating your VAT number, registration date and the deadline to submit your first VAT return and payment.
+When your VAT registration is confirmed you’ll be issued with a certificate stating your VAT number, registration date and the deadline to submit your first VAT returns and payment.

 You’ll need to show your VAT number on every invoice your business generates and issues to customers from this point forward.

 Once your business is registered for VAT you’ll need to use approved accounting software to electronically submit your VAT returns.
 The accounting software needs to be configured for your VAT scheme so that it calculates the VAT correctly.
 If you’d like to seek for professional accounting services, we have a great team that can look after this for you.